kon3155/tianyedoctor/content/en/authors/tongjizhe/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: ''
+- name: 'Fushun Central Hospital'
   url: ''

 # Short bio (displayed in user profile at end of posts)
 bio: ''
-weight: 10
+weight: 60
 user_groups:
-  - Postgraduate students
+  - Alumni

 # Interests to show in About widget
 # interests: